ImpedanCEI/wakis/docs/installation.md

 To use `wakis` in python notebooks, the option `pip install wakis['notebook']` is preferred.
 See the section on [troubleshooting](#python-notebooks-troubleshooting) if an error pops up when rendering 3D plots.

 ### For developers
-To start using wakis and access the python scripts that compose the code, you can `git clone`it from the main repository:
+Wakis development is managed through [Wakis GitHub](https://github.com/ImpedanCEI/wakis).
+We encourage developers to use Github CLI from Windows/Linux.
+If you need to download it, refer to the official [Git Downloads](https://git-scm.com/downloads).
+To start using wakis and access the python scripts that compose the code, you can `git clone` it from the main repository:
 ```
 # SSH:
 git clone git@github.com:ImpedanCEI/wakis.git